jasperdifran/ppc-backend/1/README.md

 Now in our `GET` callback function body add the following line:

 ```
-    res.send(database[req.params.name] || "Venue not found!");
+    res.send(database[req.query.name] || "Venue not found!");
 ```

 This checks if `name` is in our database, if so return the corresponding value.
-Otherwise return "Venue not found!".
+Otherwise return "Venue not found!". `req.query` stores any query parameters we pass in after the `?`.
+If we wanted to send multiple, they get separated by an `&`.

 `res.send` simply sends our reply from this route.